 - a central unit; - a water filter and an optional second water filter (both water filters with or without housing); - one to max. two spray loops with maximum 15 spray heads per spray loop; Note: The spray heads are designed as standard for flush mounting on the ceiling or walls.
-Surface panels for surface mounting of the spray heads are available as an option. - a internal drainage (drain module integrated into the central unit, see Fig. 1) or a external drainage (drain module installed in a separate room, see Fig. 2) per spray loop.
+Surface panels for surface mounting of the spray heads are available as an option. - a internal drainage (drain module integrated into the central unit, see Fig. 1 and Fig. 2) or a external drainage (drain module installed in a separate room, see Fig. 3 and Fig. 4) per spray loop.

-The Condair MN system is always equipped with a reverse osmosis system RO-HB (reverse osmosis unit with expansion tank) and a booster module to feed the Condair MN system with RO water (see Fig. 1 and Fig. 2).
+The Condair MN system can optionally be equipped with a reverse osmosis system RO-HB (reverse osmosis unit with expansion tank) and a booster module to feed the Condair MN system with RO water (see Fig. 3 and Fig. 2).